 It is KSU policy that parents are not permitted to enter their student's room without the student being present.
-Please remember that the student is now an adult who shares his or her room with someone who is not a family member, so respecting privacy is important.
+Please remember that the student is now an adult a living space with someone who is not a family member, so respecting privacy is important.
 Students living in the dorm are responsible for keeping their bedroom and bathroom clean.
-Should a room not be clean, dorm staff will address this with the student to give them an opportunity to clean.
+Should a room not be clean, housing staff will address this with the student to give them an opportunity to clean.
 Should there be an excessive issue; the student may have to pay for cleaning services.
 This is another excellent independent living learning moment, so parents do not step in to clean the room for the student.
+Should a student be charged for cleaning service, this provides you the opportunity to hold them accountable by making them pay for it.
+This can be done be reducing the student's weekly budget, or perhaps expect them to complete additional chores when home to reinforce hygiene and cleanliness skills.
+The team approach is crucial for the success of the student.

-Although all students have a chance to become involved on campus, students living on campus have greater opportunities to fully benefit from social involvement with other KSU students.
+All students have a chance to become involved on campus, however students living on campus have greater opportunities to fully benefit from social involvement with other KSU students.

 Although there are some activities that occur during the week, they are not as rich as what is offered on the weekends.
-While college students are busy during the week with their studies, it is the weekends that have a wide array of events such as: football and basketball games, movie nights, comedy club, karaoke night, hiking, concerts, and much more!
-Students living in the dorm are highly encouraged to stay as many weekends as possible in order to take advantage of these events and most importantly, to learn from the Independent Living Mentors.
-How much a student remains on campus and practices the necessary skills in order to move on to a less structured and less supported environment will be heavily considered when making recommendations to Residence Services.
+Examples of activities students participate include sports, movie nights, comedy club, karaoke night, hiking, concerts, going downtown, working out or swimming at the Rec Center, and much more!
+Students living on campus are highly encouraged to stay as many weekends as possible in order to take advantage of these events, and most importantly, to learn from the Independent Living Instructors.
+How much a student remains on campus and practices the necessary skills in order to move on to a less structured and less supported environment will be heavily considered when making recommendations to Residence Services and in deciding readiness to move off-campus.